Degrees & Certificates

 Classroom instruction, lab demonstrations and testing, peer review, and clinical practice shape skills; discussion around social, legal and political concepts affecting health care guide ethical approaches.
 The well-rounded education Waubonsee provides prepares nursing students for the future, which might include transferring to a four-year university for a specialized degree.

-Upon completion of all college and program requirements, Waubonsee graduates are eligible to take the National Council Licensure Examination for Registered Nurses (NCLEX) -- and they typically do very well.
-Each year since 2012, our students have achieved a 92 or higher on the test.
+Upon completion of all college and program requirements, Waubonsee nursing graduates are eligible to take the National Council Licensure Examination for Registered Nurses (NCLEX) and historically score a passing percentage at or above the state and national average.

 Working in Nursing